 What is a Turmeric Tonic Good For?

-The health benefits of turmeric are wide and varied regardless if taken in a capsule or wether you cook with it.
+The health benefits of turmeric are wide and varied regardless if taken in as a supplement (as in a turmeric pill) or wether you cook with it.
 Turmeric contains a chemical called curcumin which studies are showing it causes a decrease in swelling (inflammation) as well as containing antioxidant properties.
 Therefore turmeric is used for:

 - joint pain